Testing and Scheduling START

 Placement Testing Options

-For students planning to begin in the Fall 2018 semester (which begins in August), there are four options that allow you to easily complete your placement testing:
+For students planning to begin in January for the Spring 2019 semester, there are five options for placement testing:

-1. Test at the Dryden Main Campus – Testing is available on the following schedule.
-To schedule your placement tests, please use the link in your email or call 607.844.6580.
+1. Test at the Dryden Main Campus – To schedule your placement tests, please use the link in your email or call 607.844.6580.

 2. Test in the evening at one of our Extension Centers –